locaweb/leela-docs/fe/http.rst

 :start: The start date, UTC.
 Make sure ``start <= finish``;
 :finish: The finish date, UTC.
 Make sure the ``finish >= start``;
+:nan: Defines what to do with the NaN/Infinity.
+Possible values are:

+      * purge: removes all nan/inf out form the response;
+      * allow: keeps nan values in the response;

 Use the following *strftime* time format::